christianThardy/christianThardy.github.io/finding-similarities-between-friends.md

 <br/>

-# 1. collecting, and extracting the data
+# 1. Collecting, and extracting the data

 The text that I will be using came from Facebook.